 Walter Allen, 'As I Walked Down New Grub Street.'

-In November 1935, Mary left Louis and Dan to be with Charles Katzman, a former American Football star who the MacNeices had befriended.
+In November 1935, Mary MacNeice left Louis and Dan to be with Charles Katzman, a former American Football star who the MacNeices had befriended.
 The month previously MacNeice was driving Katzman back from Oxford and was about a mile away from Selly Park, when he crashed his Austin 7, throwing Louis and Katzman out of the vehicle.

 Although MacNeice was able to walk home, Katzman was hospitalised but released after a few days.
-He continued his recovery at Highfield Cottage where Mary nursed him back to health, and fell in love with him.
+He continued his recovery at Highfield Cottage where Mary nursed him back to health, but also fell in love with him.
 This Ballardian collision was a blow to MacNeice who was in danger of having a breakdown according to his worried friends, but it was a gain to Birmingham.
 After Mary's departure, Louis became more involved with the city, spending more time with its writers and artists.

-This is great!
+1. This is great!
 I'd read a few accounts of life at Highfield in my research on the poet Henry Reed, but wasn't exactly sure where it was located, until now.
 In New Grub Street, Walter Allen describes a party held at the MacNeice's, in honor of W.H.
 Auden:

-ReplyDelete"I remember someone, for reasons best known to
+"I remember someone, for reasons best known to

 himself, throwing a glass of brandy on to the fire and a jet of flame shooting out and scorching the backside of the person standing in front of it, who I have always believed was Henry Reed.
 And I remember, as we woke up at first light from our impromptu beds on couches and blankets strewn on the floor, seeing Gordon Herickx standing at the window and surveying the grounds of Highfield, which must have been two or three acres in extent, and saying meditatively to himself: 'So this is how the poor live!'"